New X-Men (2004 series): Decimation

 In the aftermath of the Decimation event known as M-Day, the mutant student body in the academy dropped from 182 to 27.
 At least 45 depowered students were killed and, of the remaining students, Emma Frost picked a select group to train as New X-Men.
-These new X-Men were Dust, Elixir, Hellion, Mercury, Rockslide, Surge (appointed leader) and X-23.
-As time progressed, several members were added and/or earned the right to be on the team, such as Anole, Armor, Gentle, Pixie and Prodigy.
+These new X-Men were Dust, Elixir, Hellion, Mercury, Rockslide, Surge (appointed leader), and X-23.
+As time progressed, several members were added or earned the right to be on the team, such as Anole, Gentle, Pixie, and Prodigy.
 The rest of the students were instructed to remain on school grounds, some providing assistance to the current X-Men teams and trainees.
-Some M-day survivors and depowered students either left the mansion or were killed off during villainous attacks by Stryker and his men, or various other enemies.
+Some M-day survivors and depowered students either left the mansion or were killed off during villainous attacks by William Stryker and his men, or various other enemies.

 Young X-Men

 The Young X-Men series launched as part of the X-Men storyline "Divided We Stand" in April, 2008.
-Written by Marc Guggenheim and pencilled by Yanick Paquette, it featured a line-up of Blindfold, Dust, Rockslide, Wolf Cub and three new characters: Graymalkin, Ink, and in the second issue, Cipher.
+Written by Marc Guggenheim and pencilled by Yanick Paquette, it featured a line-up of Blindfold, Dust, Rockslide, Wolf Cub, and three new characters: Graymalkin, Ink, and Cipher.
 The first arc involved the group being formed by Donald Pierce, who thanks to changes inflicted upon him by the Purifiers, impersonates Cyclops as part of an elaborate plot to kill the young mutants who he sees are the last generation of mutants born prior to M-Day.
 The group are manipulated into fighting members of the New Mutants before Pierce is ultimately exposed.
 In the end, per Blindfold's prediction at the start of the series, Donald Pierce murders Wolf Cub before being captured by the group and taken into custody by the X-Men.

 When the X-Men franchise is relaunched with the relocation of the X-Men to San Francisco following the events in Uncanny X-Men, the characters relocate to California.
 The series is ultimately canceled with issue #12 and many events of the series (such as Dust being mortally wounded during the team's fight with the New Mutants) would be ignored by later writers.